 International students often choose Albion College because they know they'll have the support they need on campus.

-The Center for International Education and Off-Campus Study is the global heartbeat of campus.
+The Center for International Education (CIE) and Off-Campus Study is the global heartbeat of campus.
 CIE organizes International Student Orientation, hosts programs for international students throughout the year, and provides support for students on non-immigrant visas.
 CIE also helps any student who wishes to study abroad with the preparation and their return to campus.

 Living and studying far from home can be challenging.
 You may need help becoming comfortable with our customs, lifestyles, academic practices, and even our food.
 We've created an international orientation program to help you in the transition.

 You'll be greeted at the airport by International Orientation staff.
 They'll take you to your room at Albion, where your residence hall assistant will help you settle in.

 At international orientation, you'll get to know our campus, the city of Albion, and each other.
 We will help ease your transition and introduce you to the many ways you can get involved on campus.
 We provide help with things like bank accounts, mobile phones, and shopping trips.

 Degree-seeking international students will also participate in SOAR (Student Orientation Advising and Registration), an exciting program that introduces all new students to Albion College.The Office of the Registrar will prepare a preliminary class schedule for you once you complete the online academic forms in your Briton Bound account.
 At SOAR you can meet with academic staff to discuss changes.

 Every Albion student has at least four advisors: student and faculty first-year mentors, an academic advisor, and a residence hall assistant.
 Further, our Counseling Services office provides all students with confidential mental health counseling andreferrals to community mental health agencies.